Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": FlatNav Benchmarking Experiments

 \subsection{Datasets and Compute}

-We utilize the benchmark datasets released through the popular leaderboards ANN Benchmarks \cite{Aumller2018ANNBenchmarksAB} and Big ANN Benchmarks \cite{Simhadri2022}.
+We utilize the benchmark datasets released through the popular leaderboards ANN Benchmarks \cite{Aumller2018ANNBenchmarksAB} (MIT Licensed) and Big ANN Benchmarks (MIT Licensed) \cite{Simhadri2022}.
 The specific datasets and their associated statistics are presented in Table \ref{tab:datasets-exps}.
-For the Big ANN Benchmark datasets, we consider both the 10M and 100M collection of vectors for which the ground truth near neighbors have previously been computed and released.
+For the Big ANN Benchmark datasets, we consider both the 10M and 100M collection of vectors, for which the ground truth near neighbors have previously been computed and released.
 We did not experiment with the largest Big ANN datasets with 1 billion vectors since constructing HNSW indexes at this scale requires over 1.5TB of RAM, which exceeded our compute resources.
-Below, we include our benchmarking results for the four 100M-scale datasets available through Big ANN Benchmarks.
+In this section, we include our benchmarking results for the four 100M-scale datasets available through Big ANN Benchmarks.
 We see that our flat HNSW implementation achieves performance parity with the hierarchical HNSW implementation.

 For our benchmarks on datasets consisting of fewer than 100M vectors in the collection, we use an AWS c6i.8xlarge instance with an Intel Ice Lake processor and 64GB of RAM.
 We selected this particular public cloud instance to facilitate accessible reproducibility of our experiments.
 For the 100M-sized large-scale experiments, we use a cloud server equipped with an AMD EPYC 9J14 96-Core Processor and 1 TB of RAM.